Comprehending Appraisals

-Getting real estate can be the most important investment many of us could ever make.
-Whether it's a primary residence, a seasonal vacation home or a rental fixer upper, the purchase of real property is a detailed transaction that requires multiple people working in concert to pull it all off.
+Getting real estate is the biggest investment many people might ever encounter.
+Whether it's a primary residence, a second vacation property or one of many rentals, the purchase of real property is a detailed transaction that requires multiple people working in concert to see it through.

-Most of the parties participating are very familiar.
-The real estate agent is the most recognizable person in the transaction.
-Next, the bank provides the financial capital needed to fund the transaction.
-The title company sees to it that all areas of the sale are completed and that a clear title transfers from the seller to the purchaser.
+Most people are familiar with the parties having a role in the transaction.
+The real estate agent is the most familiar face in the transaction.
+Next, the lender provides the financial capital needed to bankroll the deal.
+And the title company makes sure that all requirements of the sale are completed and that the title is clear to transfer to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the real estate is worth the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who makes sure the value of the real estate is consistent with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are present and are in the shape a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the house.
+To ascertain an accurate status of the property, it's our responsibility to first perform a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.

 Cost Approach

-This is where the appraiser gathers information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
-This value usually sets the upper limit on what a property would sell for.
-It's also the least used method.
+Here, we gather information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to build a property similar to the one being appraised.
+This value commonly sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

-Appraisers become very familiar with the neighborhoods in which they appraise.
-They thoroughly understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
+Appraisers can tell you a lot about the neighborhoods in which they appraise.
+They innately understand the value of specific features to the homeowners of that area.
+Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the subject being appraised.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-• For example, if the comparable property has a fireplace and the subject doesn't, the appraiser may subtract the value of a fireplace from the sales price of the comparable home.
+• Say, for example, the comparable has an extra half bath that the subject doesn't, the appraiser may subtract the value of that half bath from the sales price of the comparable home.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At , we are an authority in knowing the worth of particular items in and Baltimore County neighborhoods.
-The sales comparison approach to value is typically awarded the most weight when an appraisal is for a real estate sale.
+A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At , we are experts in knowing the worth of real estate features in and Baltimore County neighborhoods.
+This approach to value is commonly awarded the most consideration when an appraisal is for a real estate sale.

 Valuation Using the Income Approach